Charles S. Bryan: Early life and education

-Charles Bryan, known also as "Charley", was born and brought up in Columbia, South Carolina, and attended Dreher High School and then Harvard College.
-His father was a physician and his mother was from Virginia.
+Charles Bryan, known also as "Charley", was born and brought up in Columbia, South Carolina.
+His father, Leon S. Bryan, was a physician who graduated from the Medical College of South Carolina during the Depression.
+His mother, Mary Morrill Leadbeater Bryan, was the daughter of John Leadbeater, Jr. (1872-1917), one of the last proprietors of the Stabler Leadbeater Apothecary in Alexandria, Virginia.
+Mary L. Bryan was a founding member of the League of Women Voters chapter in Columbia, South Carolina, and served as president of the South Carolina state chapter of the League of Women Voters from 1961 to 1963.

+Charles attended Dreher High School and then Harvard College.
 At Harvard, he spent some time under sociologist David Riesman and wrote on slavery on a South Carolina rice plantation.
 This became the start of Bryan's parallel career in medical history.

 In 1963, he transferred to the Johns Hopkins University School of Medicine, taking a copy of William Osler's inspirational addresses, Aequanimitas, given to him by his father.
 Here, he approached historian David Donald and developed his slavery paper into a thesis and during one summer break, he worked on a project on bloodletting under historian Owsei Temkin.

 In 1966, he received a traveling scholarship in the history of medicine by the University of Kansas.
 This took him to London where he continued further studies of bloodletting and also visited The Doctor by Luke Fildes at the Tate Gallery.

 In 1967 he completed his five years of medical education and received both a BA and MD.